-Plastic Pollution Globally
+Global Plastic Pollution Research

 A UNEP and GRID-Arendal publication that explores the issue of plastic pollution in its entireity through infographics.
 A great reference document for figures, data and imagery on everything from what is plastic pollution to possible policy responses to the issue and what are the big questions left unanswered.